ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

    ```
    {: pre}

-   The tar file contains the following contents: installation and uninstallation scripts, `rpm` and `deb` packages, root CA certificates, and configuration file.
+   The tar file contains the following contents: installation and uninstallation scripts, `rpm` and `deb` packages, root CA certificates, and the configuration file.

    Closed environments: To install Mount Helper on a virtual server instance without internet connection, create or update a local repository on the VSI based on the OS.
 Copy the Mount Helper package along with its dependencies to the local directory.
    {: note}